Sapana-Micro-Software/Document2Audio/README.md

 # Document2Audio
-Document2Audio: A conversion shell script that converts a PDF to PNG to TEXT (with OCR) to AIFF in one script with a single command.
+Document2Audio: A conversion shell script that converts a PDF to PNG to TEXT (with OCR) to AIFF in one script with a single command to create a M3U playlist for VLC and Mplayer playback.